camunda/blog.camunda.org/content/post/2019/03/camunda-optimize-24-released.md

 Of course, you can still decide yourself to group by Year, Month, Week, Day, and Hour.

 ## Instance State Filter Enhancement
 Optimize's process instance filters now include the Non-Canceled Instances Filter.

 Applying this filter return _only_ the instances that were not canceled during execution.
 This means that only active and completed instances are included, and externally or internally terminated instances are not included in the report.
 You can combine this new filter with a Completed Instances Filter to see only instances that were successfully completed--otherwise, the Completed Instances Filter includes canceled instances as well.
-The Non-Canceled Instances filter can also be combined with the duration filter to filter only successfully completed instances by duration, for example.

 ## Export Reports to CSV